Proxy pool testing

 Decision rule

-A useful pool test ends with a decision.
-Keep the pool, change the country, change the protocol, lower concurrency, or stop buying.
-If the test produces only a screenshot and a vague feeling, it failed.
-The point is to reduce vendor claims into numbers your workflow can act on.
-Save the CSV and rerun it after pricing or routing changes.
-Repeatable evidence beats a larger advertised pool.
-Use the same file again next month.
-Compare trend, not memory.
-Keep receipts.
+A pool test is worth running only if it ends in a decision: keep the pool, switch the country, switch the protocol, drop the concurrency, or stop buying.
+A run that produces a screenshot and a vague good feeling has done nothing useful.
+The job is to turn a vendor's claim into a number your workflow can act on.
+Save the CSV, rerun it after any pricing or routing change, and compare the trend against the same file next month rather than against your memory of how it felt.
+Repeatable evidence beats a larger advertised pool, so keep the records.

 Pool-size FAQ